 10. ALPS Mountaineering Desert Pine 0-Degree Sleeping Bag

 This ALPS sleeping bag might be the best of its kind, the mummy style.
-Made with high-quality Elavation+ insulation and two-layer construction, this bag can accommodate your good night’s sleep in temperature as low as 0 degrees F. The outer is made from ripstop fabric that makes the bag durable for harsh weather condition and the zipper which is conveniently unseparated is also a good construction for careless users.
+Made with high-quality Elavation+ insulation and two-layer construction, this bag can accommodate your good night’s sleep in temperature as low as 0 degrees F. The outer is made from ripstop fabric that makes the bag durable for harsh weather conditions and the zipper which is conveniently unseparated is also a good construction for careless users.
 You can carry it away easily in its standard stuff sack which comes along with the product, and don’t worry if you have to take a long hike to the camping spot.

 + Made of high-quality ripstop fabric with insulated chest